BartOtten/routex/README.md

   _website.com/[locale]/page_)
 - Translation: URLs [match the language of content](#multilingual-routes);
   enhancing user engagement and content relevance.
-- Assigns: the value of `locale` is specified per scope by the configuration of the Alternatives extension.
+- Assigns: the value of `locale` is specified per branch by the configuration of the Alternatives extension.
 The value is made available in components and controllers in namespace `loc` as `@loc.locale`
 - Branching Verified Routes allows you to use use